-London is renowned for it’s night life, and it’s cost of living.
-In this post we’ve concentrated on the West Kensington area in London.
+London is renowned for its nightlife and the cost of living.
+In this post, we’ve concentrated on the West Kensington area in London.
 This is just one of the areas we know really well.
 We have very nice student accommodation for short term let on Fairholme Road.
 The view from the desk of our apartment (below) looks out over Fairholme Road.

 If you are an international student living in West London or about to move to West London visit our blog page for more helpful tips for student life in London.